gamedev4995/Challenge-6/Managers.md

 <img width="657" alt="Screenshot 2024-11-08 at 6 30 49 PM" src="https://github.com/user-attachments/assets/86ac78da-efeb-4a30-983c-eb80fdd69522">

-We then added AddEnemy and RemoveEnemy so that it manages the list.
+We then added AddEnemy and RemoveEnemy so that it manages the enemy list.

 <img width="297" alt="Screenshot 2024-11-08 at 6 36 02 PM" src="https://github.com/user-attachments/assets/ae3c7e93-1882-424e-86c6-895762c74c10">